DenisLopatin/page-scroll-indicator/README.md

 The margins and borders of the root element and the body element are irrelevant to the plugin.
 It will include them in the scroll and restart to the previous value if the page is reloaded.

-In the sentences below, the word "element" will not mean the context of the pageScrollIndicator function call, but the "div" element created by the plugin, which will act as a scroll indicator.
+In the sentences below, the word "element" will not mean the context of the development function call, but the "div" element created by the plugin, which will act as a scroll indicator.

 * zIndex - z-index of element.
 Default - 10000.
 Type 'string' or 'number' (30 or '456').
 * height - element width.
 Default - 10px.
 Type 'string' or 'number' (10 or '18').